 Example: In his or her math class, the student earns 563 points out of a total of 700 possible points.
 The grade will be 80%.
 563/700 = 80%

 LETTER GRADES

 Letter grades will be awarded based on the percent of total points a student earns in a course during each marking period.

-The table below shows the percentage ranges for each letter grade based on the state of Louisiana Uniform Grading Scale.
+The State of Louisiana Uniform Grading Scale is listed below: